Transfer Azure Virtual Machine to Akamai Using Disk Images

 "/subscriptions/980e30f1-992f-4635-9eb0-1b5fe23ec084/resourceGroups/my-resource-group/providers/Microsoft.Network/networkSecurityGroups/my-azure-vm-nsg"

-To get a detailed breakdown of the network security group’s configuration, including ingress and egress ports and firewall settings, run the following command:
+2. Replace NETWORK_SECURITY_GROUP in the following command for a detailed breakdown of the network security group’s configuration, including ingress/egress ports and firewall settings:

 az network nsg show \